sait-wbdv/fall-2021/src/activities/html-css/flexbox-elements.md

 - Create a simple signup form
 - Set up the layout with flexbox
 - Include a nav menu implemented in flexbox
+- You can submit either a codepen link or zipped html and css files to Brightspace

 ### Requirements
 - it must have a flexible nav menu